iQadeerAhmad/python_job_finder/README.md

 1. Clone or download the repository to your local machine.
 2. Navigate to the project directory in a command prompt or terminal window.
 3. Run the following command:

-    -python main.py
+    - python main.py
     OR
-    -python3 main.py (if you are using linux)
+    - python3 main.py (if you are using linux)
 4. The script will scrape the latest Python job openings on TimesJobs.com and save the details of each job posting to a separate text file in the "posts" directory.

 ### Continuous Execution